Dragon Steel: Plot summary

 Shimmer is able to convince Lady Francolin to relinquish Ebony's tears, and she, Thorn and Indigo manage to sneak back into the palace in disguise with the flower.
 The plan is nearly ruined when some guards find and decide to eat some of it, although Indigo is able to save some of its blooms.
 After foiling an attempt by Sambar's grand mage disguised as Monkey, he manages to summon the Lord of the Flowers, who agrees to help them by removing the needle implanted in Monkey and giving them access to Sambar's treasure vault where Baldy's cauldron is stored for 1,000 seconds.
-In the vault, they manage to fight off a massive guardian creature and Sambar's guards, retrieve Civet, Monkey's rod, and the cauldron, barely managing to escape.
-However the cauldron gets cracked in the process.
+In the vault, they manage to fight off a massive guardian creature and Sambar's guards, retrieve Civet, Monkey's rod, and the cauldron, barely managing to escape, but the cauldron gets cracked in the process.
 Shimmer and her companions are then transported to Indigo's homeland, the massive forest known as Green Darkness on her request and left there.
 Monkey reverses the spell that transformed his hair into a chain that Civet had swallowed, and Shimmer strikes a bargain with her for help in restoring the Inland Sea in return for letting her settle in the Green Darkness.
 Indigo's homecoming proves to be bittersweet as she finds that much of the forest has been chopped down to construct warships and the young people of her village conscripted as labor.
 Shimmer and Thorn convince Indigo to come with them, just as war between the humans and dragons begins.